 The convertible collar offers a bit more structure to a shirt or blouse than the Peter Pan, but is not as tailored as a banded shirt collar.
 It can be worn open or closed (hence the name), and looks very nice in a contrast fabric.

-Start by tracing your blouse neckline and placing a mark 1" from the center front.
+There are quite a few steps to making this collar, but just follow the sketches and it will make sense.
+Start by tracing the neckline area of your blouse block and placing a mark 1" from the center front (the mark is in green, at left, and labeled point B).
 This is where the collar will end; it does not overlap at center front.
-This will also help to create the lapel when worn open.
+This will also help to create the lapel when worn open. |

 This collar, you'll notice, does not follow the shape of the neckline and is, in fact, almost straight.
 That is what allows the collar to fold nicely and stand up near the neck, rather than laying flat against the blouse.